mahmad321git/Gmail-Account-Creation/README.md

 - Any Python Editor

-Gmail Account Creation is easy when we get the
+Gmail Account Creation is easy when we get